 Interstate rail access undertakings

 In 2002, the ACCC accepted an access undertaking from ARTC for the Interstate Rail Network.
-The 2002 access undertaking covered those parts of the network linking Kalgoorlie in Western Australia, Tarcoola in South Australia, Broken Hill in New South Wales, and Melbourne and Wodonga in Victoria.
-The 2002 access undertaking expired on 1 June 2007.
+The 2002 Interstate Access Undertaking covered those parts of the network linking Kalgoorlie in Western Australia, Tarcoola in South Australia, Broken Hill in New South Wales, and Melbourne and Wodonga in Victoria.
+The 2002 Interstate Access Undertaking expired on 1 June 2007.
 In June 2007, ARTC submitted a replacement access undertaking to the ACCC for assessment but subsequently withdrew its proposal later in the same year.
-In 2008, the ACCC accepted a revised access undertaking for the Interstate Rail Network that, amongst other things, extended the coverage of the rail track.
-The 2008 access undertaking applies for a ten year term and is due to expire in 2018.
+In 2008, the ACCC accepted a revised access undertaking for the Interstate rail network that, among other things, extended the coverage of the rail track.
+The 2008 Interstate Access Undertaking applies for a ten year term and is due to expire in 2018.
 On 6 March 2018, ARTC submitted the 2018 Interstate Access Undertaking application, which is intended to replace the 2008 Interstate Access Undertaking.
 The ACCC is currently assessing the application.

 Hunter Valley rail access undertakings

-The ACCC accepted an access undertaking from ARTC for the Hunter Valley Rail Network in 2011.
-The 2011 access undertaking covers parts of the NSW intra-state rail network, including the Hunter Valley rail lines.
-The 2011 access undertaking applies for a five year term and is due to expire in 2016.
-The ACCC’s acceptance of the 2011 access undertaking followed consideration of earlier versions of the undertaking submitted by ARTC in 2009 and 2010, which were subsequently withdrawn.
+The ACCC accepted an access undertaking from ARTC for the Hunter Valley rail network in 2011.
+The 2011 Hunter Valley Access Undertaking covers parts of the NSW intra-state rail network, including the Hunter Valley rail lines.
+In June 2017, the ACCC consented to a variation to the 2011 Hunter Valley Access Undertaking incorporating revised commercial parameters and a new expiry date of 31 December 2021.
+This followed consideration of earlier versions of a replacement Hunter Valley Access Undertaking submitted by ARTC in 2015 and 2016, which were subsequently withdrawn.